vinid/quica/README.rst

     print(quica.get_results())
     print(quica.get_latex())

-you should get this in output:
+you should get this in output, note that the latex table requires the booktabs package:

 .. code-block:: python